 - Approval from state oversight agencies.
 If a board is unable to meet CCBHC criteria, the organization must receive approval from the appropriate state oversight agency.
 For example, large scale organizations with boards comprised of state employees may apply for exception to certain criteria.
 However, the board must demonstrate a plan to ensure applicability, representation, and accountability to meet the needs of an organization’s persons served and receive feedback for such services.
 Should a state determine the board’s makeup or processes are ineffective for representation or governance under the criteria, new processes, and feedback models must be created and provided to the state.

-The role of the board is of utmost importance, and board members may take advantage of free training programs.
+The role of the board is of utmost importance, and board members may take advantage of training programs.
 Ultimately, better, more cohesive training will prompt improvement in the effectiveness and communication of the board, giving your organization a better level of management and ability to provide for populations in need.
 In the interim, Part II of this series will explore how applying CCBHC criteria to boards can be effectively leveraged to enhance your organization’s governance.